-TIP : When you start to sew pull some 4 inches of thread behind the pressure foot.
+TIP : When you start to sew pull some 4 inches of thread behind the presser foot.
 This tail is needed so that the machine does not ‘eat’ the thread.

 It is the type of stitch you are going to make that determines the sewing machine foot you are going to use.

-TIP : Keep pressure foot on down position for sewing.
+TIP : Keep presser foot on down position for sewing.

 Roll down to find the many types of sewing machine feet available.

-The lever attached to the pressure bar to control the up and down movement of the pressure foot.
+The lever attached to the presser bar to control the up and down movement of the presser foot.
 This lowers the presser foot into place when you are ready to sew, and to lift it up when you want to move your fabric.
 This has to be lifted to take out the material from the machine.

-This is a blade fastened to the side of the pressure foot bar, to cut the thread as you sew.
+This is a blade fastened to the side of the presser foot bar, to cut the thread as you sew.